Query Age of Information: Freshness in Pull-Based Communication: Simulation settings and results

 This section presents Monte Carlo evaluations of the policies obtained using the \gls{mdp} described in Section~\ref{sec:mdp}.
 Although, the methods in Section~\ref{sec:mdp} can be applied to any query process, throughout the evaluation we will consider queries that occur periodically, at a fixed time interval $T_q$.
-Furthermore, we truncate the \gls{mdp} at a maximum age of $\Delta_{\text{max}}=10\times T_q$ and a maximum token bucket size of $B=10$, and we use a discount factor $\gamma=0.75$.
-In order to distinguish between the age at any time and the age sampled at the query instants, we shall refer to the former simply as \gls{aoi}, and to the latter as \gls{qaoi}.
+Furthermore, we truncate the \gls{mdp} at a maximum age of $\Delta_{\text{max}}=100\times T_q$ and a maximum token bucket size of $B=10$, and we use a discount factor $\lambda=0.95$.
+We use the term \gls{aoi} to refer to the age at any time and \gls{qaoi} for the age sampled at the query instants.